slemiu/pdsnd_github/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
-Clone the remote repository to your local machine.
-Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 Date of creation
-This project was created on the 19th of September 2021
+This project was created on the 19th September 2021

 Project title:
 The title of this project is the Git/bikeshare project